phalcon/blog/data/posts/2012/08/2012-08-09-introduction-series-1-phalcons-dependency.md

 ```

 In the above example, when the framework needs to access the request data, it
-will ask for the service identified as ‘request’ in the container.
+will ask for the service identified as ‘request' in the container.
 The
 container in turn will return an instance of the required service.
 A developer
 might eventually replace the `Phalcon\Http\Request` component bundled with one
 provided by another vendor or created by the developer him/herself.